-- Remove the cap from the first dosing cup by pressing down on the child-resistant locking tab and turning the cap anticlockwise (to the left).

-- Drink all of the first dose while sitting in bed, recap the cup, and then lie down right away. - For children who sleep longer than 8 hours but less than 12 hours, the first dose may be given after the child has been sleeping for 1 to 2 hours - 7.
-When you wake up or wake up the child 2.5 to 4 hours later, remove the cap from the second dosing cup.
+- 6. Just before going to sleep, place your second dose near your bed.
+You may need to set an alarm so you wake up to take your second dose no earlier than 2.5 hours and no later than 4 hours after your first dose.
+Remove the cap from the first dosing cup by pressing down on the child resistant locking tab and turning the cap anticlockwise (to the left).
+Drink all of the first dose while sitting in bed, recap the cup, and the lie down right every then lie down right away. - 7.
+When you wake up 2.5 to 4 hours later, remove the cap from the second dosing cup.
 While sitting in bed, drink all of the second dose right before lying down to continue sleeping.
 Recap the second cup.